 Soundtrap (Web) – this free tool gives you a multi-track editing interface, free music, and many other audio editing features.

 ScreenFlow ($99 USD, Mac) is technically video editing software, but I've been using it lately for quick podcast editing projects.
 It works well for recording audio as well.

 How to publish your podcast to the podcast apps

 Once you've created your audio, it's time to upload it to a hosting provider and generate your podcast feed.
 Every podcast needs:

 A webserver to host MP3 files,

-A way to create new episodes, and add show notes,
+A way to create new episodes, add show notes,